 If you hug a bed or body pillow while sleeping, you tend to be nurturing and caring.

-Tip: Pregnant women may find that extra support from pillows underneath their bellies or between their legs for their hips help soothe the pressure on their pelvis and lower back.
+Tip: To help sleep better while pregnant women may find that extra support from pillows underneath their bellies or between their legs for their hips help soothe the pressure on their pelvis and lower back.

 Sleeping on your stomach, with your head to the side, is another very common position.
 Sometimes this posture is called a skydiver, especially when you wrap your arms around a pillow or use your arms as a pillow.